axesup/combate/Dev-Setup:-Mac.md

 1. **[Create an account on GitHub](https://github.com/join).** This is where our code repository is hosted.
 1. **[Configure Git to connect with your GitHub account](https://help.github.com/articles/set-up-git/).**
 1. **[Clone the CodeCombat repository](https://help.github.com/articles/cloning-a-repository/).** This will copy our source code and all its history to your computer to be run and modified.
-1. **Install and compile CodeCombat source files.** Navigate to the folder where you downloaded the CodeCombat repository and run `npm install`.
+1. **Install and compile CodeCombat source files.** Navigate into the folder where you downloaded the CodeCombat repository and run `npm install`.
 This will install npm and bower (client library) dependencies, as well as building the public directory, which is what the server... serves.
 1. **Add data to MongoDB.** [See below](#installing-the-database).
 1. **[Run the dev environment](https://github.com/codecombat/codecombat/wiki/Dev-Setup:-General-Information#running-the-environment)**.
 1. **Visit [http://localhost:3000](http://localhost:3000)** to see your CodeCombat development environment!